-Pursuant to the provisions set forth in Borsa Italiana's Corporate Governance Code, which Brembo S.p.A. fully complies with, in February 2001 the Company's Board of Directors established the Remuneration Committee, which later became the Remuneration & Appointments Committee, made up of non-executive, independent Directors and chaired by an Independent Director.
+Pursuant to the provisions set forth in the Corporate Governance Code (2020 edition), which Brembo S.p.A. fully complies with, in February 2001 the Company's Board of Directors established the Remuneration Committee, which later became the Remuneration & Appointments Committee, made up of non-executive, independent Directors and chaired by an Independent Director.
 The Board of Directors also defined its tasks and powers.
 The Committee's composition, meetings, objectives, tasks and activities illustrated hereunder are fully compliant with the recommendations of the 2020 version of the Corporate Governance Code.

-Pursuant to Article 2389, paragraph 3, of the Italian Civil

-Code, the Remuneration & Appointments Committee is vested solely with recommendatory functions.
+Pursuant to Article 2389, paragraph 3, of the Italian Civil Code, the Remuneration & Appointments Committee is vested solely with recommendatory functions.
 The power to determine the remuneration of Directors holding special offices is in any event entrusted to the Board of Directors, in concert with the Board of Statutory Auditors and in compliance with the overall remuneration established by the General Shareholders' Meeting.

-The current Committee, appointed during the Share-holders' Meeting held on 23 April 2020, will remain in office until 31 December 2022.
+The current Committee, appointed during the Shareholders' Meeting held on 23 April 2020, will remain in office until 31 December 2022.

 The Chairwoman of the Board of Statutory Auditors, R. Pagani, is permanently invited to participate in all the meetings of the Remuneration & Appointments Committee.
+The other Acting Auditors may also be invited to participate.